 The MDR provides transitional provisions for studies that are ongoing with respect to the Directives (i.e. studies that have started to be conducted prior to 26 May 2021).
 These investigations may continue to be conducted after the date of application of the MDR, but the reporting of SAE and device deficiencies shall be carried out in accordance with the MDR requirements from 26 May 2021.
 The new reporting requirements apply prospectively to SAE and Device deficiencies that happen after 26 May 2021.
 Sponsors do not need to retrospectively verify if adverse events that occurred before 26 May 2021 meet the new MDR SAE definition.

 Where controlled documents, relating to clinical investigations commenced under the Directives, need to be updated to bring the procedures for SAE reporting into line with the requirements of Article 80 of the MDR, the HPRA does not require an application for modification of the clinical investigation, strictly for these aspects.

 As the EUDAMED system is delayed, reporting should take place via firstname.lastname@example.org until such a time as EUDAMED is functional for SAE reporting.

 In general, clinical investigations of investigational medical devices require two types of assessment, from a National Competent Authority for medical devices and from a relevant Research Ethics Committee, prior to beginning the study.
 For further information on the establishment of a National Research Ethics Committee for Medical Device research in Ireland, related to the MDR, please see the NREC website (www.nrecoffice.ie).

 Further guidance on clinical investigation is available:

-If you would like to know more information about Clinical Investigations please contact the Human Products Authorisation and Registration Department at firstname.lastname@example.org.
+If you have a query about Clinical Investigations in Ireland please contact the Medical Device Department at email@example.com